GeNet: A Graph Neural Network-based Anti-noise Task-Oriented Semantic Communication Paradigm: Introduction

 In an era where traditional communication technologies approach the Shannon limit, the emergence of Artificial Intelligence (AI) has fostered innovative paradigms such as Semantic Communication (SC).
 Unlike conventional methods that solely focus on accurately transmitting bits, SC delves into the core of transmitted information, aiming to preserve its meaning across the communication channel~\cite{sc2}.
 This approach is particularly crucial in environments with high network complexity and limited spectrum resources, as it significantly reduces data transmission load, thereby enhancing communication efficiency.
 Among the various aspects of SC, Task-Oriented Communication (TOC) distinguishes itself by emphasizing the extraction of receiver-relevant semantic information from the source~\cite{sc1}, thereby enabling more informed and effective task inference at the receiver's end.

 SC has been widely studied in the literature, with most previous methods relying on neural networks (NN) to extract semantic information from the source data and reconstruct it at the receiver's end.
-As a aspect of SC, TOC provides a unique perspective by focusing on the ultimate goal or task for which the communication is intended, rather than merely ensuring the fidelity of information transmission.
+As an aspect of SC, TOC provides a unique perspective by focusing on the ultimate goal or task for which the communication is intended, rather than merely ensuring the fidelity of information transmission.
 This shift towards task-oriented communication encourages the development of systems that are not only efficient in terms of bandwidth usage but also in terms of the computational resources required for processing the transmitted data.

-However, all previous TOC methods for noise handling in channels rely on knowledge of the SNR.
-Specifically, these models must be trained under specific SNR conditions, shown in Fig.~\ref{conv}, and their performance may degrade significantly when operating under different SNR conditions than those encountered during training.
+However, all previous SC methods for noise handling in channels rely on the knowledge of the SNR.
+Specifically, these models must be trained under specific SNR conditions, shown in Fig.~\ref{conv}.
+This paradigm of non-decoupling the SNR in channel from the SC progress could result in two undesirable phenomean: 1) the model trained with high SNR performs worse in low SNR, compared with the model orginally trained with low SNR; 2) the model trained with low SNR does not improve significantly when the channel condtion i.e., SNR, is improved.
 In this case, models should be trained in different channel conditions to get a satisfied performance, which requires significant time and computational resources.

-Moreover, Graph Neural Network (GNN) has emerged as a powerful tool for processing graph-structured data, such as social networks, citation networks, and molecular structures.
-GNN has been widely applied in various fields, including recommendation systems \cite{recommendation}, drug discovery \cite{drug}, and computer vision.
+Moreover, Graph Neural Network (GNN) has emerged as a powerful tool for processing graph-structured data, and it has been widely applied in various fields, including recommendation systems \cite{recommendation}, drug discovery \cite{drug}, and computer vision.
 The success of GNN in these fields has inspired researchers to explore its potential in wireless communications.
 In particular, GNN has been applied to wireless communication problems such as task offloading \cite{offloading} and cellular traffic prediction \cite{cellular}.